developer-portal/content/tools/docker/docker-configuration.md

 ## Basic configuration

 If you want to add any command line options (like `-D` for debugging) to docker daemon/service, do it in `/etc/sysconfig/docker`.
-Check [Configuring and running Docker on Fedora/RHEL/CentOS](http://docs.docker.com/articles/configuring/#configuring-docker-1) and [Control and configure Docker with systemd](http://docs.docker.com/articles/systemd) for basic instructions.
+Check [Control and configure Docker with systemd](https://docs.docker.com/engine/admin/systemd/) for basic instructions.

 Other area you might tweak is [Network configuration](https://docs.docker.com/engine/userguide/networking).